feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

           "setYalign": "0.0"
       }]}]

-The ``"pictures":`` key contains an array of objects, each representing a functional layer of images for the character.
+The ``"pictures":`` :term:`key` contains an :term:`array` of objects, each representing a functional layer of images for the character.

 The Bubble Slime above is chosen as an example of a standard setup, featuring a body (e.g. Clothed or Nude), face (e.g. Blush or no-blush), and expression (e.g. Happy, Pouting) setup.

-There are many keys to unpack so each object will be gone over in separate parts, starting with the base object, representing a single image layer.
+There are many :term:`keys` to unpack so each :term:`object` will be gone over in separate parts, starting with the base object, representing a single image layer.
 Here is an overview: